 (Jakarta, 9 September 2022) – PT.
 Ekagrata Data Gemilang (EDGE DC), the leading data center operator in low latency and carrier-neutral in downtown Jakarta, has officially joined the Reduce-Waste to Landfill (RWTL) program from Waste4Change.
-This program is an implementation of the circular economy, which ensures that both organic and inorganic waste produced by the company does not end up in landfill and pollute the environment.
+The waste management program is an implementation of the circular economy by EDGE DC.
+This ensures that both organic and inorganic waste produced by the company does not end up in landfill and pollute the environment.

-Through this initiative, all EDGE DC waste will be managed by sorting, recycling, and reusing materials, and any waste residue will be utilized through Refuse Derived Fuel (RDF) technology.
+Through this initiative, Waste4Change will managed the waste by sorting, recycling, and reusing materials.
+Any waste residue will be utilized through Refuse Derived Fuel (RDF) technology.
 Thus, no remaining waste ends up in landfill.

-By focusing on reducing, reusing, and recycling processes that lead to reduced waste production efforts, EDGE DC will be able to run its operations in a more sustainable and environmentally friendly manner as the company continues efforts to be a responsible member of the local community.
+By focusing on reducing, reusing, and recycling processes that lead to reduced waste production efforts, EDGE DC will be able to run its operations in a more sustainable and environmentally friendly manner.
+This shows the company continues efforts to be a responsible member of the local community.

 Through RWTL, this initiative marks another step towards EDGE DC’s commitment to support sustainable development through the application of a circular economy in responsible waste management.
-It’s also expected to support the reuse of production materials/raw materials that can be reprocessed into the same or different products.
+It also supports the reuse of production materials/raw materials, that can be reprocessed into the same or different products.